discord-jda/JDA-Website/docs/using-jda/interactions.md

 - `upsertCommand(name, description)`

 !!! example
+    === "Java"
         ```java
         guild.updateCommands().addCommands(
                 Commands.slash("echo", "Repeats messages back to you.")
                     .addOption(OptionType.STRING, "message", "The message to repeat.")
                     .addOption(OptionType.INTEGER, "times", "The number of times to repeat the message.")
                     .addOption(OptionType.BOOLEAN, "ephemeral", "Whether or not the message should be sent as an ephemeral message."),
                 Commands.slash("animal", "Finds a random animal")
                      .addOptions(
                          new OptionData(OptionType.STRING, "type", "The type of animal to find")
                              .addChoice("Bird", "bird")
                              .addChoice("Big Cat", "bigcat")
                              .addChoice("Canine", "canine")
                              .addChoice("Fish", "fish")
                      )
         ).queue();
+        ```
+    === "Kotlin"
+        ```kotlin
+        guild.updateCommands().addCommands(
+                Commands.slash("echo", "Repeats messages back to you.")
+                    .addOption(OptionType.STRING, "message", "The message to repeat.")
+                    .addOption(OptionType.INTEGER, "times", "The number of times to repeat the message.")
+                    .addOption(OptionType.BOOLEAN, "ephemeral", "Whether or not the message should be sent as an ephemeral message."),
+                Commands.slash("animal", "Finds a random animal")
+                     .addOptions(
+                         OptionData(OptionType.STRING, "type", "The type of animal to find")
+                             .addChoice("Bird", "bird")
+                             .addChoice("Big Cat", "bigcat")
+                             .addChoice("Canine", "canine")
+                             .addChoice("Fish", "fish")
+                     )
+        ).queue()
         ```

 To create global commands you need to call these on a `JDA` instance and for guild commands on a `Guild` instance.
 Your bot needs the `applications.commands` scope in addition to the `bot` scope for your bot invite link.
 Example: <https://discord.com/oauth2/authorize?client_id=123456789&scope=bot+applications.commands>